 Nguom Ngao Cave is situated in Gun village, Dam Thuy commune, Trung Khanh district, Cao Bang province; 330km from Hanoi City, and about 4km from Ban Gioc waterfall – one of the most beautiful waterfalls in Vietnam.

 The cave has a length of nearly 3,000 meters but has been put into operation for tourism only recently with 1,000 meters.
 Its beauty is still relatively pristine with plenty of ancient stalactites and stalagmites formed thousands of years ago.
 Prominent are the upside-down lotus-shaped stalactite and lonely stone pillar, reminiscent of the practice of a monk transformed.

 Because Nguom Ngao cave is quite far from Hanoi, renting a car from Hanoi to this place is very expensive.
 Therefore, we recommend that you combine visiting other attractions such as Ban Gioc waterfall and spending enough time on the trip to learn about the indigenous culture.

 The best time to visit the Nguom Ngao cave is in the dry season from April to October every year.
 Then, the road is better for long-distance transportation from other places to Cao Bang, and traveling in the cave is more convenient.

 6. Huong Tich Cave in Hanoi

-About 70km from the center of Hanoi capital to the southwest, Huong Tich cave belongs to a large complex of Perfume Pagoda relics, in Huong So commune, My Duc district, Hanoi.
+About 70km from the center of Hanoi to the southwest, Huong Tich cave belongs to a large complex of Perfume Pagoda relics, in Huong So commune, My Duc district, Hanoi.

 The beauty of Huong Tich cave lies in the magnificence of stalactites with lots of different shapes.
 Besides, the attraction of the cave is the very sacred Perfume Pagoda inside it.
 Every year, thousands of people come to visit and pray.